vdespa/gitlab-ci-course-notes/docs/source/1-introduction.rst

 - In this first video, we are going to create a very simple pipeline in Gitlab
 - what is a pipeline anyway?
-- analogy to an assembly line needed to build a car
+- the analogy to an assembly line needed to build a car
 - notice a few characteristics:
     - a series of steps that need to be done on a certain order
     - the steps are connected